 Artificial Intelligence, Algorithms, Interaction, Decision Making (AI2D)

-The AI2D program covers topics related to problem-solving, agents, decision-making and autonomous robotics.
+The AI2D program (previously called ANDROIDE program) covers topics related to problem-solving, agents, decision-making and autonomous robotics.
 This training aims to provide both theoretical and practical education covering all the main areas of artificial intelligence, decision, operational research and interaction; in particular, it addresses all aspects related to "problem-solving" that economic professionals must face, as well as those related to the implementation of intelligent interaction processes, whether with a human user (for example, to acquire information relevant to problem- solving) or between autonomous entities, such as artificial agents or robots.

 The current boom in artificial intelligence, decision support and robotics tools calls for the training of experts who can master a wide range of techniques, both symbolic and numerical, and who are able to propose innovative solutions in their professional environment, whether academic or industrial.
 The objective of the course is to train specialists in ICST (Information and Communication Sciences and Technologies), enabling them to master the concepts, models and tools (particularly algorithmic) of these themes.